Lux in Tenebris Lucet

 "All the darkness in the world cannot extinguish the light of a single candle."

 oil on canvas

 36 x 24 in

-This painting, whose title in Latin means, "The light shines in the darkness," attempts to depict this reality between the Light within us and the darkness of a fallen world.
+This painting, whose title in Latin means "The Light Shines in the Darkness," attempts to depict this reality between the Light within us and the darkness of a fallen world.
 A distressed yet peaceful girl gently smiles as she cries amidst the darkness.
 She is well aware of the darkness around her and is saddened because of it, yet she possesses the Light and Love of God, as depicted by the single candle illuminating from within and radiating on her face.
-It is her conviction and faith in the endurance of this Candle that gives her hope, strength, and confidence to carry on.
-At the same time, this Light serves as a witness of hope to others.
+It is her conviction and faith in the endurance of this Candle that gives her the hope, strength, and perseverance to carry on.
+At the same time, this Light serves as a witness of hope to others- for this girl may be that "single candle," while all others have become discouraged.
+She may be the only flame in a darkened room.
 Since darkness entails a multitude of concepts and emotions, the solid black background simply represents "all the darkness" in the world, which strikingly contrasts with the gentle light of this girl.
 Through the murky and distressed rendering of the figure, this piece also showcases that the darkness of this world may soil us on the outside, but it cannot soil our inner Light.